koonisettimahesh/platform-saas/docs/technical-spec.md

 ### 2.2 Environment Variables

 The application uses environment variables for configuration.
-These variables are defined in a `.env` file at the project root or directly in `docker-compose.yml`.
+Define them in a `.env` file at the project root or directly in `docker-compose.yml`.

 **Required Variables:**